 Delavan - Green Valley is a very small town located in the state of Illinois.
 With a population of 4,295 people and just one neighborhood, Delavan - Green Valley is the 378th largest community in Illinois.
-Much of the housing stock in Delavan - Green Valley was built prior to World War II, making it one of the older and more historic towns in the country.
+Delavan - Green Valley has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Delavan - Green Valley is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Delavan - Green Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Delavan - Green Valley is a town of professionals, managers, and service providers.
 There are especially a lot of people living in Delavan - Green Valley who work in management occupations (14.57%), office and administrative support (9.68%), and teaching (7.36%).

 The citizens of Delavan - Green Valley are slightly better educated than the national average of 21.84% for all cities and towns, with 23.07% of adults in Delavan - Green Valley having a bachelor's degree or advanced degree.